-A student who has attended Missouri State University-West Plains and is returning after an absence of more than two semesters with a cumulative GPA of 0.00 to 1.99 will be readmitted on academic probation.
-The student must make at least a 2.0 semester GPA in subsequent semesters (excluding withdrawals) until Good Standing is achieved or the student will be suspended for one academic semester (fall or spring).
+A student who has attended Missouri State University-West Plains and is returning after an absence of more than two semesters with a cumulative GPA of 0.00 to 1.99 will be re-admitted on academic probation.
+The student must make at least a 2.0 semester GPA in subsequent semesters (excluding withdrawals) until Good Standing (cumulative GPA is 2.0 or above) is achieved or the student will be suspended for one academic semester (fall or spring).